aeshanw/aeshanw.github.io/_posts/2017-07-29-return-circuit-buenos-aires-finale.markdown

 - south-america
 ---

-#Wrapping up the trip
+# Wrapping up the trip

 This post is [a continuation of my earlier one](/2017/07/22/return-circuit-buenos-aires/) covering my last few days spent in Buenos Aires.

-#dino museum
+# Dino museum

 I had originally considered exploring the dino bone dig sites at Neuquén, Patagonia.
 But it was too far away from Bariloche to fit into my schedule.